yousufabdel860/analytics-engineer-lead-enrichment/README.md

     - Created a hierarchy of fallback identifiers to maximize match coverage

 3. **Data Quality and Standardization Assessment:**
-    - Profiled key fields to identify format inconsistencies (especially in phone, email)
+    - Profiled key fields to identify format inconsistencies (especially in phone, and email)
     - Analyzed null values and their distribution to understand data completeness
     - Identified duplicate patterns within each source to inform matching strategies
     - Developed standardization approaches for consistent cross-source comparison